MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 When set to `All`, users affected by the policy will receive real-time metrics for all auto attendants in the organization.

+> [!CAUTION]
+> The All option is being removed.
+Please do not use the All option at this time.

 ```yaml
 Type: Object
 Parameter Sets: Dual